 This opening section therefore lays out some basic principles guiding our understanding of the way weather-factors such as solar radiation, temperature, rainfall and storm affect crops, grass and production forestry.

-Online so far, showing ID number (CC = Climate and Crops) with month of publication in 2021 –
+Online so far, showing ID number (CC = Climate and Crops) with month of publication –